DerejeKitaw/css_grid/01/README.md

 ![css_grid](./DOC/css_grid_3.png)

 > Since it is grid no matter how many div tags it is going to fallow this grid template.
-Just to test let us duplicate or div
+Just to test let us duplicate our div
 > ![css_grid](./DOC/css_grid_4.png)

 ### Divide the grid column into three